Wardhanhrsh/Web-Patent-Scraper/README.md

 ### Windows

-For Windows the installation process is the same than on Linux or macOS except for the chromedriver installation.
+For Windows, the installation process is the same as on Linux or macOS, except for the chromedriver installation.

 #### Installing chromedriver
 Download the latest [chromedriver zip](https://chromedriver.storage.googleapis.com/index.html).